PoC-dev/as400-sfltemplates/readme.md

 You should have received a copy of the GNU General Public License along with it; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA or get it at http://www.gnu.org/licenses/gpl.html

-A huge thank you goes to "Mathias Peter IT-Beratung und Dienstleistungen", my current employer who allowed me to spend part of my work time on this project.
+A huge thank you goes to "Mathias Peter IT-Systemhaus", my current employer who allowed me to spend part of my work time on this project.
 See https://www.mathpeter.com for details.

 ### WTF?
 A subfile is most often used to present multiple records of data in a list, on a single screen for easy viewing and maybe picking records to process further.
 A bit like a spreadsheet presents some data, that is.